 Similarly, while I can’t start to know or to capture all Beattie did for the sport, when I think about my own evolution as a skier I see how Bob’s contributions influenced it at virtually every stage.
 As such it offers one small window into his impact.

-Like many kids, my first experience ski racing was with NASTAR, Bob’s creation.
-It was something my family did during our annual one week road trips to Jackson Hole.
+Like many kids, my first experience ski racing was with NASTAR, Bob’s vehicle for bringing skiing to the masses.* It was something my family did during our annual one week road trips to Jackson Hole.
 At the time we knew and cared little about ski racing.
 Those medals, however, got our attention.
 As proof I once wrote a letter to NASTAR because they had run out of silver medals on my day of greatness in Jackson Hole.
 When they sent me the medal, life, as a seven-year-old knows it, could go on.
 At age nine, while watching TV one February night, I became irreversibly hooked on ski racing as Beattie called Franz Klammer’s gold medal DH run in Innsbruck.
 (This also triggered an obsession with the movie Downhill Racer—where Beattie’s influence is rampant— as well as a longstanding crush on Robert Redford.)

 My ski racing addiction was nurtured at Squaw Valley, where many of my coaches were able to exist as coaches thanks to the pro tour that Bob had created.
 With the fun, competition and extra cash of this side hustle, they were able to stay vital in the sport, and pass on their skiing skills and spirit.
 Eventually their instruction led me to a spot on the US Ski Team, which Bob created, competing on the World Cup, which Bob also created.
 While the things he did to grow the stature of skiing are impressive, his impact went well beyond those accomplishments.
 It lay in the passion, optimism, purpose and enthusiasm he instilled in the people in the sport.